K-Wu/intrasm_engine/README.md

 ### Multistream
 We have incorporated stream switch support in [our custom SparTa repo](https://github.com/K-Wu/SparTA).

 For Cutlass, the Python interface does have stream support, but it is not exposed to the top-level API.
-We filed a [PR](https://github.com/NVIDIA/cutlass/pull/1287) to expose the stream support to the top-level API.
+We filed a [PR](https://github.com/NVIDIA/cutlass/pull/1287), now merged, to expose the stream support to the top-level API.

 ### CUDA Library Determinism
 We don't preserve cuBLAS determinism for now.